 After all day in the sun we headed back to the pool for another relaxing swim before getting dinner from the busy fish & chip shop around the corner.
 Tip: get there before the usual dinner rush as it’s a long wait for food otherwise.
 Given we didn’t have to rush away in the morning we had yet another swim in the pool to soak up the final hours of freedom and then headed off home.

 My family and I ALWAYS find it fun seeing how much we can pack into just two nights away and each Wyndham resort gets us out exploring to see and try new things that we are all passionate about.
-Ramada Resort Shoal Bay is definitely a resort I will go back to soon and who knows, I might be able to get my husband along next time too!
+Club Wyndham Shoal Bay is definitely a resort I will go back to soon and who knows, I might be able to get my husband along next time too!